billthefarmer/blog/blog/content/post/2017-08-19-migrating-blog-from-wordpress.md

   header_background: images/2013/12/cropped-P1010089.jpg
   sidebar:
     # Optional about block for sidebar (can be Markdown)
-    # about: Bill Farmer's Blog
+    # about: "Bill Farmer's Blog"
     num_recent_posts: 5
   sharingicons:
     hide: true